-Duncan Taylor, Director of Infrastructure, Estates and Development at Hull and East Yorkshire Hospitals NHS Trust says:
+Duncan Taylor, Director of Infrastructure, Estates and Development at Hull University Teaching Hospitals NHS Trust says:

 “Without detailed knowledge of the Grenfell tower block, it would be wrong to suggest that the encapsulation system used on that building is the same as that used on Hull Royal Infirmary.